-The list of unclaimed estates is known as the Bona Vacantia (literally meaning vacant goods).
-There are professional probate genealogists that research the family tree of the deceased in order to find entitled relatives in return for a percentage of the estate's value but they are not always successful.
+At Unclaimed Estates, we have a professional probate genealogists team who research the family tree of the deceased in order to find entitled relatives in return for a percentage of the estate's value.
+Unfortunately, we are not always successful.
 People often lose touch with their relatives or are unaware of the existence of relative that has died so it could be possible that there's an unclaimed inheritance that you are entitled to.

 Please note we have no affiliation with the BBC 'Heir Hunters' series.